Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

-From now on, we will refer to equation (\ref{4.3.f29.1}) as the {\it non--commutative geometrical Yang--Mills equation} and solutions of this equation will be called {\it Yang--Mills quantum principal connections}.
+We will refer to equation (\ref{4.3.f29.1}) as the {\it non--commutative geometrical Yang--Mills equation} and solutions of this equation will be called {\it Yang--Mills quantum principal connections}.

-\begin{Remark} From now on, we shall restrict our study exclusively to quantum principal $\G$--bundles with differential calculus that satisfy \begin{enumerate} \item The quantum group $\G$ is the canonical one associated to the Lie group $H=SU(N)$ for some $N$ $\in$ $\N$.
-Furthermore, the differential calculus taken on $\G$ will be the classical one (see Section 2.2). \item There exists $r$ $\in$ $\N$ such that $\Omega^{r+l}(P)=0$ for all $l$ $\in$ $\N$.
-Furthermore, there exists an element $\dvol'$ $\in$ $\Omega^r(P)$ that satisfies for all $p$ $\in$ $P$. \item There exists quantum integration (a positive operator satisfying the cyclic--trace property) of top--dimension differential forms such that for all $\psi$ $\in$ $\Omega^{r-1}(P)$. \item There exists a quantum Hodge operator such that and defining for $\psi$, $\varphi$ $\in$ $\Omega^k(P)$, we get an inner product in $\Omega^\bullet(P)$, where the inner product of forms of different degree is zero. \item The maps $\displaystyle\int_P$, $\star'_q$, $\langle-|-\rangle'_\r$ can be restricted to the space of base forms in such a way that $\displaystyle \int_B$ agrees with the quantum integration of equation (\ref{3.3.f17}) and $\langle-|-\rangle_\r$ matches with the inner product of equation (\ref{3.3.f18}). \end{enumerate} \end{Remark}
+\begin{Remark} From now on, we shall restrict our study exclusively to quantum principal bundles $\zeta_\Xi$ as in Section 3.2 such that $H=SU(N)$. \end{Remark}

-The last four conditions are technical in order to develop the theory.
-The motivation for the first condition is that we aim to develop a {\it physical} Yang–Mills theory with qpb’s.
-There are reasons to believe that space–time at the Planck scale could be a non--commutative space (\cite{con}); however, as far as the author know, there are no reasons to assume that the structure groups of physical theories must be a purely non--commutative geometrical object.
-As we commented in the first section of this paper, this is related with the number of gauge boson fields in the theory.
-However, from a purely mathematical point of view, in principle, Definition \ref{yangmills1} and equation (\ref{4.3.f29.1}) (when $d^{\widehat{DS}^\omega}$ is formally adjointable) hold even if the structure group is a purely non--commutative geometrical object.
+The motivation for the condition on $H$ is that we aim to develop a {\it physical} Yang--Mills theory with qpb's; so considering $SU(N)$ is appropriate.
+There are reasons to believe that space--time at the Planck scale could be a non--commutative space (\cite{con}); however, as far as the author know, there are no reasons to assume that the structure groups of physical theories must be a purely non--commutative geometrical object.
+Nevertheless, from a purely mathematical point of view, Definition \ref{yangmills1} and equation (\ref{4.3.f29.1}) (when $d^{\widehat{DS}^\omega}$ is formally adjointable) hold even if the structure group is a purely non--commutative geometrical object.

+According to reference \cite{lan2}, the qpb's of Section 3.2 satisfy Remark \ref{remadirac} and the regularity condition ($X^2_\Xi=X_\Xi$).
+This is because the Connes’ differential form spaces is isomorphic to the graded differential $\ast$--algebras of equation (\ref{ec.012}).
+Furthermore, there exists $n$ $\in$ $\N$ such that $\Omega^{n+l}(X_\Xi)=0$ for all $l$ $\in$ $\N$; and there exists an element $\dvol$ $\in$ $\Omega^n(X_\Xi)$ that satisfies